Goodnight Raleigh - a look at the art, architecture, history, and people of the city at night

 I truly hope Helen eventually got over her homesickness.
 The house she and her family lived in was new in 1907 and still stands on W. Hargett.
 It was erected soon after Hargett was extended through the Boylan Wye in 1904.

 The State Penitentiary was designed by Ohio architect Levi Scofield, and construction began in 1870.
 In 1884 the enormous castellated brick and granite edifice was finally completed.
-It was demolished in the late 1970s.
+It was demolished in the 1980s.

 “Flashback Friday” is a weekly feature of Goodnight, Raleigh! in which we showcase vintage postcards depicting our historic capital city.
 We hope you enjoy this week end treat!